 To maximize successful knowledge transfer, PMC courses emphasize achieving a high level of engagement between participants, and between participants and their instructor.
 Our trainers are skilled at helping the learner make the connection between the new information/skills and existing knowledge and understanding during the course – a key success factor in knowledge transfer.
-PMC stays up-to-date on adult education theory and practice through its active involvement in the training community, including membership in the Canadian Society for Training and Development, a non-profit association dedicated to the profession of training, workplace learning and human resources development.
+PMC stays up-to-date on adult education theory and practice.